fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

 The code will display a blank window, and will run a physics simulation of an empty space.

-1. We need to import pymunk in order to use it...
+1. We need to import easymunk in order to use it...

 2. We then create a space and set its gravity to something good.
 Remember that what is important is what looks good on screen, not what the real